ruiwen9318/InsightDataScienceCC/README.md

 # Project Title

-Insight Data Engineering - Coding Challenge ＜/br＞
+Insight Data Engineering - Coding Challenge

-Find the running median of transaction amount associated with the same CMTE_ID and ZIP_CODE.＜/br＞ Find the median of transaction amount associated with the same CMTE_ID and TRANSACTION_DT.
+Find the running median of transaction amount associated with the same CMTE_ID and ZIP_CODE.

+Find the median of transaction amount associated with the same CMTE_ID and TRANSACTION_DT.

 # Getting Started